Orkunnnn/clearview/README.md

 The application brings classical image-processing techniques and deep-learning models into one interface.
 It can process multiple images with multiple algorithms, present the results through slider or magnifier comparisons, and evaluate image quality with both full-reference and no-reference metrics.

-## Interface

-The screenshots below are high-resolution PNG captures of ClearView processing `image_4_beta_2.0.png` with Fast Single Image Dehazing.

 ### Result gallery

 Processed images are grouped by algorithm and processing pipeline.